Richard-L4/the-majors/readme.md

  ![enquiry](/assets/images/Screenshot%202024-11-18%20113745.png)
 - Success page conent
-    -  From my own personal experiences on many websites, it is always reasurrring to get instant feedback that the message / commitment that you have just made has been successful.
+    -  From my own personal experiences on many websites, it is always reasurring to get instant feedback that the message / commitment that you have just made has been successful.
-    -  The use of the two images is to give the page a little bit of extra color and life, being the same image on both sides, here i feel works well to balance the page.
+    -  The use of the two images is to give the page a little bit of extra colour and life, being the same image on both sides, here I feel works well to balance the page.
     -  The choice of image is as the golfers in the picture are legends of the game: Jack Niklaus the greatest of all time, Tiger Woods the greatest of the modern era, with Rory Mc Ilroy the greatest modern golfer (post year 2000) that the United Kingdom has produced and Georgia Hall the the most successful female golfer of the modern era from the United Kingdom and Lee Trevino who is a long time friend and rival of Jack Nicklaus and a great ambassador in general.

  ![success](/assets/images/Screenshot%202024-11-18%20113840.png)